tqtezos/minter/README.md

 ### Starting and Stopping

-When starting Minter, it will create or update Docker services for each environment and also bootstrap the required contracts if their addresses are not specified in the environment's configuration file.
+During its start process, Minter will create or update Docker services for its specified environment and also bootstrap the required contracts if their addresses are not defined in the environment's configuration file.

 #### Sandbox